Third largest rail network in the world

 The transportation of metallurgical cargoes (including ferrous metals, scrap metal and ores) also accounted for about 17% of industry volumes in 2021, followed by construction materials (including cement) at 12%.

 Overall Russia's freight rail turnover,

 Russian freight rail fleet

-Other railcars including flat cars and hopper cars made up the remaining 31%.
+Other railcars including flat cars and hopper cars among the others made up the remaining 32%.
 Flat cars are mostly used for rail transportation of containers, while hopper cars are specialised in fertilisers, cement and grain among the other cargos.